 Still nothing?
 Now what?

-If the business does not give you a refund, your next step is to contact your credit card provider.
-You can request that the charges on the card are reversed or cancelled.
-You must provide your credit card provider with all the following info:
+If the business does not give you your refund, the recourse is now through your credit card provider.
+You can request that the charges on the card are reversed or cancelled and we have a form available to help you through that process.
+Follow the form instructions carefully, as certain information must be included for it to be effective.

 Was it a scam?